-- 197. Competent authorities should assess whether the level of loan loss provisions and credit valuation adjustments are appropriate for the quality of the exposures and, where relevant, for the level of collateral.
-Competent authorities should assess: - a. whether the level of loan loss provisions is consistent with the level of risk in different portfolios, over time and compared with the institution's relevant peers; - b. whether the credit valuation adjustments to derivatives' market values reflect the creditworthiness of relevant counterparties; - c. whether accounting loan loss provisions are in line with applicable accounting principles and are assessed as sufficient to cover expected losses; - d. whether non-performing, forborne and foreclosed assets have been subject to sufficient loan loss provisions, taking into account the level of existing collateral and the vintage of such exposures; and - e. whether loan loss provisions are consistent with historical losses and relevant macro-economic developments and reflect any changes to relevant regulations (e.g. foreclosure, repossession, creditor protection, etc.). - 198.
-Where deemed necessary, competent authorities should use on-site inspections or other appropriate supervisory actions to assess whether or not the level of loan loss provisioning and risk coverage is adequate, by assessing a sample of loans, for example. - 199.
+- 202.215.
+Competent authorities should assess whether the level of loan loss provisions and credit valuation adjustments are appropriate for the quality of the exposures and, where relevant, for the level of collateral.
+Competent authorities should assess: - a. whether the level of loan loss provisions is consistent with the level of risk in different portfolios, over time and compared with the institution's relevant peers; - b. whether the credit valuation adjustments to derivatives' market values reflect the creditworthiness of relevant counterparties; - c. whether accounting loan loss provisions are in line with applicable accounting principles and are assessed as sufficient to cover expected losses; - d. whether non-performing, forborneexposures and foreclosed assets have been subject to sufficient loan loss provisions, taking into account the level of existing collateral and the vintage of such exposures; and and applicable legal requirements for the minimum loss coverage of non-performing exposures; and - e. whether loan loss provisions are consistent with historical losses and relevant macro-economic developments and reflect any changes to relevant regulations (e.g. foreclosure, repossession, creditor protection, etc.). - 203.216.
+Where deemed necessary, competent authorities should use on-site inspections or other appropriate supervisory actions to assess whether or not the level of loan loss provisioning and risk coverage is adequate, by assessing a sample of loans, for example. - 204.217.
 Competent authorities should also take into consideration any findings raised by internal and external auditors, where available.